High Deductible Health Plan (HDHP) Basics for 2024 & 2025

-This HDHP overview has been updated with information for the 2024 tax year.
+This HDHP overview has been updated with info for the 2024 and 2025 tax years.
 I previously mentioned that I had moved to a new high deductible health plan (HDHP) that my employer started offering during open enrollment.
 I have had a few questions since that declaration from people who were curious to know more about HDHPs and I thought it may be beneficial to dedicate an article towards the topic.
 In this article we’ll cover HDHP basics: what they are, deductible amounts, out-of-pocket maximums, HSA eligibility, and more.

 What is a High Deductible Health Plan (HDHP)?